code-cse/Splice-DNA-Gene/README.md

 ## Splice DNA Gene

-This repo is used to splice the DNA sequence based on CAGT.
+This repo is used to splice the DNA sequence based on CAGT:

 `C : Cytosine`

 `A : Adenine`